toefel18/patan/README.md

     long elapsedTime = STATISTICS.recordElapsedTime("jms.message.received.duration", onMessageStopwatch);

-    // use elapsedTime is the value read from the onMessageStopwatch.
+    // elapsedTime is the value read from the onMessageStopwatch.
  }

  // samples